descandon88/descandon88/README.md

 # 💫 About Me:
 👋 Hi, I’m David!
 I like data analysis and programming<br>
-🔭 I’m interested in Technologies and looking for my fist job experience in IT industry as a Full Stack Web Developer.<br>
+🔭 I’m interested in Technologies and looking for my fist job experience in IT industry as a Full Stack Developer or Data Analyst.<br>
 🌱 I’m currently learning React and Python.<br>
 📫 Feel free to reach out in English or Spanish: <br>
 <ul>